GeneralPoxter/StreetSolver/README.md

 Game round progress is tracked even after the user quits the frontend, as long as the server itself remains running.

 ## Developers
+Made for Guided Research B: Future of Programming Languages:
 * Natanel Ha
 * Jason Liu
 * Henry Ren